 We first show the simulations corresponding to $p_c = 0.1$ (90% stem cells and 10% chondrocytes; 90:10).
-Panels 2 and 3 in Fig. 2 show the evolution at t = 11 and 22 days, respectively.
-Matrix production near x = 0 is seen after only a few days, mainly due to a rapid increase in chondrocyte density (almost 10 times the initial number within 11 days; see Panel 2 in Fig. 2).
-This early matrix production is of comparable magnitude to that produced for $p_c = 1.0$ (implantation of 100% chondrocytes; see Panel 2 in Fig. 2 of Lutianov et al.), but using a far smaller number of chondrocytes (see Panel 2 in Fig. 2 of Lutianov et al.) and occurs much earlier than for $p_c = 0$ (implantation of 100% stem cells), which requires 2 months to achieve similar matrix levels (Fig. 5 in Campbell et al.).
-Over the course of the first few months, chondrocyte density is generally larger in the co-implantation case compared to the 100% stem cell and 100% chondrocyte implantation cases (compare Fig. 3 with Fig. 5 in Campbell et al. and Fig. 3 in Lutianov et al.).
-This larger chondrocyte density comes with increased matrix production but also with increased uptake of nutrients.
-The latter results in a drop of chondrocyte density towards the bottom of the defect once the nutrient concentration falls below the minimum threshold level $n_1 = 10^{-1}$ ), increasing chondrocyte death and slowing down chondrocyte proliferation.
+Panels 2 and 3 in Figure 2 show the evolution at t = 11 and 22 days, respectively.
+Matrix production near x = 0 is seen after only a few days, mainly due to a rapid increase in chondrocyte density (almost 10 times the initial number within 11 days; see Panel 2 in Figure 2).
+This early matrix production is of comparable magnitude to that produced for $p_c = 1.0$ (implantation of 100% chondrocytes; see Panel 2 in Figure 2 of Lutianov et al.5), but using a far smaller number of chondrocytes (see Panel 2 in Figure 2 of Lutianov et al.5 and Figure 19), and occurs much earlier than for $p_c = 0$ (implantation of 100% stem cells), which requires 2 months to achieve similar matrix levels (Figure 5 in Campbell et al.9 and also see Figure 19).

+Over the course of the first few months, chondrocyte density is generally larger in the co-implantation case compared to the 100% stem cell and 100% chondrocyte implantation cases (compare Figure 3 with Figure 5 in Campbell et al.9 and Figure 3 in Lutianov et al.5).
+This larger chondrocyte density comes not only with increased matrix production but also with increased uptake of nutrients.
+The latter results in a drop of chondrocyte density towards the bottom of the defect once the nutrient concentration falls below the minimum threshold level $n_1 = 10^{-1}$), increasing chondrocyte death and slowing down chondrocyte proliferation.
 The net result is a slowing down of matrix production at the bottom of the defect.
-On the other hand, chondrocyte density continues to grow at the top of the defect due to the local abundance of nutrients there, resulting in a continued increase in matrix density near the top of the defect (see Panels 2 and 3 in Fig. 3).
-At later times
+On the other hand, chondrocyte density continues to grow at the top of the defect due to the local abundance of nutrients there, resulting in a continued increase in matrix density near the top of the defect (see Panels 2 and 3 in Figure 3).

 Figure 3.
-Evolution of cell and matrix densities, and nutrient concentration at times t = 1, 3 and 6 months following co-implantation of 90% stem cells and 10% chondrocytes.
+Evolution of cell and matrix densities, and nutrient concentration at times t=1,3 and 6 months following coimplantation of 90% stem cells and 10% chondrocytes.

 Figure 4.
-Evolution of cell and matrix densities, and nutrient concentration at times t = 9, 12 and 24 months following co-implantation of 90% stem cells and 10% chondrocytes.
+Evolution of cell and matrix densities, and nutrient concentration at times t = 9, 12 and 24 months following coimplantation of 90% stem cells and 10% chondrocytes.

-(Fig. 4), matrix deposition slows down and the defect fills up in 18-24 months.
-This time scale is similar to the two single cell type implantation cases (Fig. 4 in Lutianov et al. and Fig. 6 in Campbell et al.).
+At later times (Figure 4), matrix deposition slows down and the defect fills up in 18 to 24 months.
+This timescale is similar to the two single-cell-type implantation cases

 Figure 5.
-Evolution of cell and matrix densities, and nutrient concentration at times t = 0, 11 and 22 days following co-implantation of 70% stem cells and 30% chondrocytes.
+Evolution of cell and matrix densities, and nutrient concentration at times t=0, 11 and 22 days following co-implantation of 70% stem cells and 30% chondrocytes.

 Figure 6.
-Evolution of cell and matrix densities, and nutrient concentration at times t = 1, 3 and 6 months following co-implantation of 70% stem cells and 30% chondrocytes.
+Evolution of cell and matrix densities, and nutrient concentration at times t=1,3 and 6 months following coimplantation of 70% stem cells and 30% chondrocytes.